-You could argue that I was intentionally making the game more difficult for myself and make fairer.
-That’s a great argument.
-I like that line of reasoning as it makes me sound like some honorable Ronin.
+You could argue that I was intentionally making the game more difficult for myself and make it a fairer fight.
+That’s a great argument and I like that line of reasoning as it makes me sound like some honourable Ronin.

 But making you friends scream loudly over Team Speak as their marine gets squished or shout to each other in a panic as they do the ‘Ten Little Indians‘ thing is pretty awesome too.

 2) The game-mode mechanics were genius.
 The marines had to work as a team to beat the Alien (and stop the Alien player getting a large score) but on the other hand each marine wanted to be the one to actually kill the Alien.
 This meant individual marine players would often take risks to get the killing shot so they’d get a turn as the Alien (and start getting points).

 If the Alien player was clever, he could bait out marine players by faking weakness to make them chase, or ‘helping’ a marine player by revealing his location.
 Often players would investigate without calling for backup, keen to get the drop on the Alien themselves.

 Just like in the movies, investigating strange noises on your own is never a good idea.